Powerlearnproject/se-assignment-4-github-and-visual-studio-Faraja-Mwaipyana/README.md

 Instructions:
 Answer the following questions based on your understanding of GitHub and Visual Studio.
 Provide detailed explanations and examples where appropriate.

 Questions:
-Introduction to GitHub:

 What is GitHub, and what are its primary functions and features?
 Explain how it supports collaborative software development.
 Repositories on GitHub:
 ANSWERS:

--GitHub, is a web-based platform that uses Git, a version control system, to manage and store code.
+GitHub, is a web-based platform that uses Git, a version control system, to manage and store code.

 -Its primary functions include hosting repositories, tracking changes, and facilitating collaboration among developers.